gamesbook/pyprototypr/docs/customised_shapes.rst

         Rectangle(common=htch, x=1.5, y=4, hatch_directions='o', label="O")
         Rectangle(common=htch, x=3, y=4, hatch_directions='d', label="D")

-      These Rectangles all share the following Common properties that differ from the
+      These Rectangles all share the following Common properties that differ from the defaults:
-      defaults:

       - *height* and *width* - set the basic configuration
       - *hatch* - sets the **number** of lines to be drawn; the spacing between them is equal and depends on the direction
       - *hatch_width* - set to `0.1` point; a fairly thin line
-      - *hatch_stroke* - set to the color `red` to make it stand out from the sides
+      - *hatch_stroke* - set to the color `red` to make it stand out from the rectangle sides

       Each Rectangle has its own setting for: